 You are registering for one webinar, as noted below.
 A post-webinar recording will not be available.

 Our usual and customary cancellation policy applies to this webinar, and cancellation must be requested five business days prior to webinar date.
 Refund will not be made for a missed webinar.

 Reference materials will be sent ahead of the webinar, with some handouts available during the live webinar.
-If joining by mobile phone, please be familiar with the GoToWebinar app's control panel so you readily locate the attachment download under the Handout tab.
+If joining by mobile phone you will first need to connect using regular browser (Safari, Firefox, Chrome) before joining by telephone so the platform recognizes you are present.
+Please be familiar with the GoToWebinar app's control panel so you readily locate the attachment download under the Handout tab.

 Our instructors are wholly focused on your learning experience, and remain available via Email and telephone to answer questions after the webinar concludes.